 So what’s since happened to Hamilton’s office, not to mention the $1.8 million worth of canceled checks lining its walls?
 It’s still standing, the only room of the six he took over that remains.
 It still houses the original furnishings, including the light fixtures, Hamilton’s wet bar and of course all of those old checks.

-Unfortunately the checks and furnishings are deteriorating rapidly after years of smoke stains and the room’s use as an employee break area; however, thanks to a grant from the Yellowstone Park Foundation and Delaware North was completed to restore the Million-Dollar Room.
-This project included using a 3D laser scanner to create a high-resolution 3D model of the room’s interior, a paper conservator will clean and stabilize the checks, readying them for preservation.
+Unfortunately the checks and furnishings were deteriorating rapidly after years of smoke stains and the room’s use as an employee break area; however, thanks to a grant from the Yellowstone Park Foundation and Delaware North was completed to restore the Million-Dollar Room.
+This project included using a 3D laser scanner to create a high-resolution 3D model of the room’s interior, a paper conservator cleaned and stabilized the checks, readying them for preservation.
 A special Plexiglas covering will further protect the checks.

 During the operating seasons tours of the room are provided daily at 11 a.m. and upon request.